Letter from the President

 Accreditation, Approvals & Memberships

 Southeast Community College has been accredited by the Higher Learning Commission since 1983.
 The HLC is an independent corporation that was founded in 1895 as one of six institutional accreditors in the United States.
 The Higher Learning Commission granted SCC a reaffirmation of accreditation in 2012-2013, with the next reaffirmation of accreditation in 2022-2023.

 Accreditation in higher education is a process of external quality review to ensure that a college or university meets established standards.
 In the United States, schools and colleges voluntarily seek accreditation from nongovernmental bodies.
 Accreditation provides assurance to the public, in particular to prospective students, that an organization has been found to meet clearly stated requirements and criteria and that there are reasonable grounds for believing that it will continue to meet them.
 Through HLC’s Pathways for Reaffirmation of Accreditation, accredited institutions complete periodic reviews on a 10-year cycle to ensure they continue to meet the Criteria for Accreditation and pursue institutional improvement.
 These reviews take place concurrently with HLC’s regular oversight activities, such as the Institutional Update, substantive change request, and other processes.

-Accreditation is required for students to gain access to federal funds, including student grants and loans.
+Accreditation is required for students to access federal funds, including student grants and loans.
 Non-accredited institutions are not eligible for federal financial aid.